d-zine/Segmenting-High-Value-Customers-with-Predictive-CLV/README.md

 <h3 align="center">Insights and Actionable Recommendation</h3>

-The analysis and model predictions indicates four key recommendations:
+The analysis and model predictions indicates four key insights and recommendations:

 1. The best method to improve predictions was using a hyper-parameter tuned LGBM model without log transformation.